princedalmet/AI_IN_ENTERPRISE/README.md

 # AI_IN_ENTERPRISE
 In this repository we are going to study how to remotely connect git with github

+Configure the project folder as a Git repository:

 git init

+This initializes a new Git repository in the current folder, and will see a .git folder (which is hidden) created in project folder.

+Now the project is set up as a Git repository, and proceed to add files, commit changes, and push to GitHub.

 git add .

+And then, if you haven't created a repository on GitHub yet, create one.
+If you have, you can add the remote and push your changes:

 git commit -m "Initial commit"